Splunk Observability

 value: "9090"

-Enabling Log Sampling for the Splunk Observability Agent
+Log sampling for the Splunk Observability agent

-With the Agent release 0.50.0, we introduced a separate logging mechanism for Splunk Observability Agent to handle burstable log loads.
-This mechanism only works for redundant points dropping information - other logs are logged normally.
+With the agent release 0.50.0, we introduced a separate logging mechanism for Splunk Observability agent to handle burstable log loads.
+This mechanism only works for redundant points dropping informationβ€”other logs are logged normally.

 You can decide whether you want to use log sampling or not by setting SPLUNK_OBSERVABILITY_DATA_POINT_LOG_SAMPLING_CONFIG environment variable.
 It's a JSON object with the following fields: